The URL removal tool is a feature of Google Search Console that you can use to temporarily remove a page from Google.

 If someone reports your content as outdated, you can monitor the request’s status in the URL removal tool.
-There are seven possible statues:
+There are seven possible statuses:

-- Denied: Content still on page – Google won’t take any actions against your page because the reported content is still on the page,
+- Denied: Content still on the page – Google won’t take any actions against your page because the reported content is still on the page.

 - Denied: Page not indexed – the page reported by the user is not indexed.

 - Denied: Page not removed – the page reported by the user still exists.